BarbriSFCourseDetails

 Description

-In addition, an individual can obtain the right to reside in Italy through various means, such as citizenship in Italy or another EU member state, investment, or as a digital nomad.
+In addition, an individual can obtain the right to reside in Italy through various means, such as citizenship in Italy or another EU member state, investment or as a digital nomad.

-Listen as our panel of international tax and immigration attorneys explains tax considerations of U.S. and UK residents considering moving to Italy.
+Listen as our panel of international tax and immigration attorneys explains tax considerations of U.S. taxpayers and UK residents considering moving to Italy.

 Outline